inbravo/aws-feature-set/README.md

 	- 10.0.0.2	: Reserved by AWS.
 The IP address of the DNS server is always the base of the VPC network range plus two
 	- 10.0.0.3	: Reserved by AWS for future use
 	- 10.0.0.255: Network broadcast address

+#### VPC Security
+- Leverage multiple layers of security to control access to EC2 instances
+	- Security groups **STATEFUL** (SF)
+	- Network ACLs **STATELESS** (AL)
+- Security groups, Network ACLs, Route Tables can span subnets/AZs
+- Security groups is a set of firewall rules to control the traffic to your instance

+#### Virtual Private Network (VPN), Interget Gateway (IGW), Route Table
+- Create hardware VPN connection between your local DC and AWS
+- AWS VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT device, VPN connection, or AWS Direct Connect
 - Route table specifies how packets are forwarded between the subnets within VPC, internet and VPN
 - Route table contains a route from IP : 0.0.0.0/0 to default IGW for allowing accesss of subnet to internet
-- Security groups is a set of firewall rules to control the traffic to your instance
+- Only one internet gateway per VPC

+#### VPC Configuration
 - VPC types
 	- Default VPC
 		- When you create an account a default VPC is created for you in each Region